lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-5. Store the frame for reference by the next pipeline stage.
+5. The frame is stored for reference by the next pipeline stage.
 If this is the first frame, print an informational note to the command window and set firstFrame to print message only once.

 ```cpp
             ps0s1i.batchOfInputFrames.push_back(curFrame);